 Job site safety isn’t all about power cords and ladders.
 The heat can take its toll.

 Now is the time to prepare for Spring and Summer weather.
-Believe it or not, something as simple as sharing a drink—of water, that is—may mean the difference between productivity and injury.
+Believe it or not, something as simple as sharing a drink—of water, that is—may mean the difference between productivity and injury, in case you get injured for lack of access to it, you might want to hire an injury law firm who works in worker compensation cases.
 Dehydration taxes mental and physical health.

 Some of the mental symptoms include: light-headedness, dizziness, confusion, or change in mental status.
 This can be especially dangerous in an outdoor work environment where handling equipment properly, and using good judgment are imperative to safety.